jonathanL5/BearInMineDownload/README.md

 Press the green code button at the top center of this respository.
 Download as ZIP.

+The files are meant to be read in GameMaker Version 2023.1.1.62.
+Program may not run on older versions.

 # Usage

 1. Open the ZIP file and open the file BearInMineDownload (GameMaker logo)